replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 11, 2024

 ### Bug Fixes {#bug-fixes-v2024-03-11-0}
-* Fixes a bug that could result in a bad URL when downloading airgap bundle for embedded kURL installer from Download Portal.
+* Fixes a bug that could result in a bad URL when downloading an airgap bundle for Replicated kURL from the download portal.

 ## v2024.03.07-5